Thank you for purchasing the GRUNDIG SATELLIT 800 MILLENNIUM

 frequency range for the` desired meter band.
 The frequency

-ranges for the defined meter shortwave bands are as shown in
+ranges for the defined meter shortwave bands are as shown

 the .Shortwave Band Designators. table which follows.